 Let's face it, 4G is going to be of no use to you if you don't have access to it.
 Telstra had quite the head start in the rollout.
-At present, around 98 percent of the Australian population can get Telstra 4G, which is seemingly on track with their promise of 99 percent coverage by the middle of 2017.
+As last reported early in 2017, around 98 percent of the Australian population can get Telstra 4G, which is approaching their promised 99 percent coverage by the middle of the year.

 Optus took a slightly different approach to its 4G rollout, launching exclusively around the Newcastle area in April 2012.
 Since then, the service was expanded to capital cities and key regional hubs, around the country.
 Optus now claims that 95 percent of Australians can use its 4G service, and is dedicating a lot of time and resources to expanding its 4G offering to regional hubs around the country.

 Vodafone was the last telco to join the 4G competition, and is a little bit more cautious with its claims of market reach.
 However, the telco has said that its 4G network reaches 96.9 percent of the country's metropolitan customers, and while Vodafone 4G is available in a number of regional areas, Vodafone isn't quite as vocal about it as its competitors.

 Both Telstra and Optus are currently using a type of carrier aggregation that they refer to as 4GX and 4G Plus respectively.
 This method, albeit tackled slightly differently by each telco, essentially combines two “channels” of certain frequencies in order to potentially double regular 4G data speeds and network availability.

 The catch is that these “double speed” services are only currently available in the major cities and some regional centres, and you’ll need to have a compatible device in order for this to work.
 Thankfully, most of the newer and more popular devices play nice with both these technologies, such as the Apple iPhone 7, Samsung Galaxy S7, and Google Pixel.